 - 1. In application to 205.
-1 of the Rules, public spaces extending over two decks may be considered as one space, provided that : - (1) The mean length and width of the opening area between lower and upper part is at least 25 % of the mean length and width of the upper part of the whole space, or at least of a corre- - (2) The sufficient means of escape are provided from both levels of the space directly leading to an adjacent safe area or compartment. - (3) The whole public spaces are protected from a compartment which installed the sprinkler systems having relief valve. - 2.
+1 of the Rules, open stairways may be fitted in public spaces consisting of only two decks, provided that : - (1) all levels are used for the same purpose; - (2) the area of the opening between the lower and upper parts of the space is at least 10% of the deck area between the upper and lower parts of the space; - (3) the design is such that persons within the space should be generally aware, or could easily be made aware of, a developing fire or other hazardous situation located within that space; - (4) sufficient means of escape are provided from both levels of the space directly leading to an adjacent safe area or compartment; and - (5) the whole space is served by one section of the sprinkler system. - 2.
 The requirements in 205.
 2 and 3 of the Rules do not apply to ships restricted in service area.